Brent Lepistu

-Brent Lepistu (born 26 March 1993) is an Estonian professional footballer who plays for Premium Liiga club FCI Levadia as a midfielder.
+Brent Lepistu (born 26 March 1993) is an Estonian former professional footballer who currently plays for the amateur IV liiga club Paide Linnameeskond III as a midfielder.

 Club career

 Flora

 Lepistu came through the Flora youth system.
 He moved to Esiliiga club Warrior on loan for the 2009 season.
 On 17 April 2013, Lepistu made his debut for Flora's first team in a 6–0 away win over Pärnu Linnameeskond in the Estonian Cup quarter-finals.
 He made his debut in the Meistriliiga on 21 May 2013, in a 6–0 victory over Kuressaare at A. Le Coq Arena.
 Lepistu won his first Meistriliiga title in the 2015 season.
 In February 2017, Lepistu was named club captain by manager Arno Pijpers.
 He won his second Meistriliiga title in the 2017 season.

 Kristiansund

 On 20 December 2017, Lepistu signed a two-and-a-half-year contract with Norwegian Eliteserien club Kristiansund.

 FC Lahti

 On 31 July 2019, Lepistu signed a half-year contract with Finnish Veikkausliiga club FC Lahti.